CBR Reveals Details of Future Cryptocurrency Regulation: Unlicensed Operations to Become Illegal from 2027

 The regulator intends to create a completely transparent crypto market infrastructure where all participants will be identified and the sources of funds will be controlled.
 Foreign platforms working with Russian users will have to adapt to the new requirements or leave the market.

 Today, there are various kinds of exchange points where you can bring rubles and a cryptocurrency transfer will be made.
-It seems to us that the task of the government, the Central Bank, is to create legislation as quickly as possible that directly describes and whitewashes this area, describes the rules for conducting operations so that no laundering operations related to the financing of terrorism pass through it.
+It seems to us that the task of the government, the Central Bank, is to create legislation as quickly as possible that directly describes and whitewashes this area, describes the rules for conducting operations so that no laundering or terrorism financing operations pass through it.
 Then it is quite possible that we will see that settlements, international settlements in cryptocurrencies in the legal space according to established criteria, are developing very actively.

-Vladimir Chistyukhin, First Deputy Chairman of the CBR
+Vladimir Chistyukhin, First Deputy Chairman of the Central Bank

-Experts note that the new rules will not be a direct ban on cryptocurrencies, but will actually close the market in the national jurisdiction and put all crypto operations under state supervision.
+Experts note that the new rules will not be a direct ban on cryptocurrencies, but will actually confine the market to national jurisdiction and put all crypto operations under state supervision.

 Read more materials on the topic: